Darkrider0007/Darkrider0007/README.md

 I'm Rohan, a MERN (MongoDB, Express.js, React, Node.js) Web developer and Python enthusiast, currently in my 3rd year of Information Technology at Jalpaiguri Government Engineering College.

 ### About Me
-- 🔭 I’m currently working on building full-stack web applications.
+- 🔭 I’m currently working on building full-stack web applications.And Learning Android Application Development using React Native
 - programming languages I'm comfortable with are JavaScript, TypeScript, and Python.
-- I have experience working with React, Redux, Next.js, Node.js, Express.js, MongoDB, MySQL, and Appwrite.
+- I have experience working with React, Redux, Next.js, Node.js, Express.js, MongoDB, MySQL, React Native, Google Firebase and Appwrite.
 - 😄 Pronouns: He/Him
 - 🌱 I’m currently learning more about Python and its applications in web development.
 - 👯 I’m looking to collaborate on projects that involve innovative web technologies.